Industrial Workers of the World (Chile): Establishment

 During the 1910s, dockworkers and sailors based in the port of Valparaíso began forming their own trade unions and organising strike actions, demanding the eight-hour day, a limit on overtime and a reduction in the cargo weight limit from 105 to 92 kilograms.
 During this period, dockworkers and sailors also made contact with other maritime workers from across the Pacific, with contacts extending as far north as San Francisco.
 As Chilean maritime workers increasingly gravitated towards anarcho-syndicalism, in 1917, the Industrial Workers of the World (IWW) established itself in the port of Valparaíso.
 The IWW soon organised a series of strike actions against the rising cost of living and food shortages in Chile.
 Following mobilizations by the National Food Workers' Assembly (AOAN) in 1918, stevedores affiliated with the IWW refused to load foodstuffs onto ships for export.
 Following the negotiated end to the strike in September 1919, the AOAN lost a substantial number of its more militant members, many of whom joined the IWW.

 Over the following year, the IWW gained a significant influence among Chilean dockworkers and sailors.
-Its industrial union of Maritime Transport Workers (MTW) came to dominate the port of Valparaiso, and was also particularly strong in the ports of Iquique and Antofagasta.
+Its industrial union of Maritime Transport Workers (MTW) came to dominate the port of Valparaíso, and was also particularly strong in the ports of Iquique and Antofagasta.
 Although its largest base was among maritime workers in port cities, the IWW also established industrial unions in the capital of Santiago; they organised construction workers, shoemakers, bakers, printers, munition workers, and workers of various other trades.
 The Santiago construction workers' union became the second largest industrial union in Chile, after the Valparaíso maritime workers' union.
 Although some unions were skeptical of the IWW's more centralised organisational structure and preferred to maintain their autonomy, they still considered the IWW to be a "natural ally".
 The IWW received a considerable amount of support from schoolteachers' and students' unions.